Mukul924/library-management-system/README.md

 # Library Management System

-A console-based Library Management System built using Core Java and JDBC.
+A console-based Library Management System built using Core Java and JDBC with MySQL database connectivity.

+The application lets you manage authors and books through a simple menu-driven console interface.

+---

 ## Features